 Forward-looking information includes statements about the future which are inherently uncertain and are necessarily based upon a number of estimates and assumptions that are also uncertain.
 Although Helix believes that the expectations, estimates, forecasts and projections reflected in such forward-looking information are reasonable, such statements involve risks and uncertainties, and undue reliance should not be placed on such statements.
 Forwardlooking information is intended to provide information about management's current plans and expectations regarding future operations and events and may not be appropriate for other purposes.
-There are a number of risks, uncertainties and other factors that could cause actual results or events to differ materially from the forward-looking information and these include, without limitation: (a) the Company's ability to continue to operate on a going concern basis being dependent mainly on obtaining additional financing; (b) the Company's growth and future prospects being dependent mainly on the success of L-DOS47; (c) the Company's priority continuing to be L-DOS47; (d) the Company's development programs, including but not limited to, extension of the current drug candidate(s) to other indications and the identification and development of further tumour-targeting antibodies for DOS47; (e) the anticipated timeline for completion of enrolment and other matters relating to the Company's European Phase I/II clinical study for L-DOS47 in Poland, including the number of cohorts required to reach Maximum Tolerable Dose ("MTD") and the Company's U.S. Phase I clinical study for L-DOS47, (f) seeking strategic partner support and therapeutic market opportunities; (g) the nature, design and timing of future clinical trials (including the Company's anticipated reassessment of the re-design of the LDOS003 study to focus on advanced stage lung cancer patients by combining L-DOS47 with Vinorelbine/Cisplatin ("VIN/CIS") and the Company's development work for a new investigational drug application for a pancreatic cancer study in the U.S. and any future commercialization plans; (h) the Company's advancement in the area of cell based therapy via its subsidiary Helix Immuno-Oncology S.A. (formerly Helix Immuno-Oncology Sp. z.o.o. and Helix Polska Sp. z o.o.) ("HIO"); (i) future expenditures, insufficiency of the Company's current cash resources and the need for financing and the Company's possible response for such matters; (j) future financing requirements, the seeking of additional funding (including the possible receipt of grants) and anticipated future operating losses; (k) changes in the application of accounting standards and interpretations; and (l) industry performance, competition (including potential developments relating to immunotherapies and the Company's possible response to such developments), prospects, and general prevailing business and economic conditions. and (m) those risks and uncertainties discussed under the headings "Forward-Looking Statements" and "Risk Factors" in Helix's most recently filed Annual Information Form filed under Helix's profile on SEDAR at www.sedar.com (together, the "Risk Factors").
+There are a number of risks, uncertainties and other factors that could cause actual results or events to differ materially from the forward-looking information and these include, without limitation: (i) the Company's ability to continue to operate on a going concern basis being dependent mainly on obtaining additional financing; (ii) the Company's growth and future prospects being dependent mainly on the success of L-DOS47; (iii) the Company's priority continuing to be L-DOS47; (iv) the Company's development programs, including but not limited to, extension of the current drug candidate(s) to other indications and the identification and development of further tumour-targeting antibodies for DOS47; (v) the nature, design and anticipated timeline for completion of enrollment and other matters relating to the Company's ongoing clinical study programs such as the LDOS003 study combining L-DOS47 with Vinorelbine/Cisplatin ("VIN/CIS") for advanced stage lung cancer patients and the recently approved Investigational New Drug ("IND") Phase Ib/II combination study combination with doxorubicin for previously treated advanced pancreatic cancer patients by U.S Food and Drug Administration ("FDA"); (vi) seeking strategic partner support and therapeutic market opportunities; (vii) the Company's advancement in the area of cell based therapy via its subsidiary Helix Immuno-Oncology S.A. ("HIO") (vii) future expenditures, insufficiency of the Company's current cash resources and the need for financing and the Company's possible response for such matters; (ix) future financing requirements, the seeking of additional funding (including the possible receipt of grants) and anticipated future operating losses; (x) changes in the application of accounting standards and interpretations; and (xi) industry performance, competition (including potential developments relating to immunotherapies and the Company's possible response to such developments), prospects, and general prevailing business and economic conditions, and (m) those risks and uncertainties discussed under the headings "Forward-Looking Statements" and "Risk Factors" in Helix's most recently filed Annual Information Form filed under Helix's profile on SEDAR at www.sedar.com (together, the "Risk Factors").
 Certain material factors or assumptions are applied in the forward-looking information in this Circular, including, without limitation, that the Risk Factors will not cause Helix's actual results or events to differ materially from the forward-looking information.